Best Not For Profit Health Providers & Funds In Australia

 Before we go into the different nonprofit funds in Australia, let's go over what it means to be a nonprofit health fund.

-These funds---also called not-for-profit, or nonprofit---reinvest their surplus back into the fund, rather than shareholders.
+These funds - also called not-for-profit, or nonprofit - reinvest their surplus back into the fund, rather than distributing the money to shareholders.

 That's the main difference between nonprofit and for-profit funds: what they do with the surplus.